1. Use Bevel Techniques

 Even on an object that does display relatively uniform glossiness, specular maps can be employed to help you indicate imperfections.

 Now, do we really want to show imperfections...?

 There is such a thing as too much perfection.
 If you are looking to create images that are photorealistic, you will need to incorporate flaws that may exist in the room or building.

-Including negative elements that are not detrimental to the purpose of the drawing - especially for sales purposes - can give photorealism.
+Including negative elements that are not detrimental to the purpose of the drawing— especially for sales purposes—can help photorealism.

 If flaws are a step too far, give the room a lived-in feel.
 Add furniture items or other household belongings but not perfect tidiness.